kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 ## When I run my app and try to get a secret from Key Vault I get a "Keyset does not exist" error

 Your app pool/user running the app does not have access to the private key.
-Follow my advice above to make sure the certificate is imported to **both** Current User and Local Machine stores and then **grant permissions to the private keys**.
+Follow my advice above to change the app pool identity to your own user account.
 Then modify the Key Vault `GetCertificate` helper to use the appropriate store at runtime, like this:

 ```
 StoreLocation storeLocation = AppSettings.RuntimeEnvironment >= RuntimeEnvironment.D